ajaycharan/rltorch/README.md

   * Imitation-based policies: Stochastic gradient-based imitation policy
   * Predictive policies: policies which goal is to predict an output (for example in order to make classification).
 * The different policies can be easily used with `openAI Gym` directly in python by using the `lutorpy` package
+* The platform can be connected to any environment through a socket (using JSON as an exchange format)

 More features are planed:
 * New environments: